 This is how the elevator doors appear when Wendy first sees them.

 This is how they appear to Wendy as the blood flows from them.
+The screen right side of the door is now dominant over the screen left side, as far as overlapping in front of it.

 Here's a still from when Danny was viewing the elevators.